 Described as the ?haunted house of all haunted houses,?
 McKamey Manor is so extreme that participants are required to fill out a 40 (!) page waiver, and come up with a safe word before entering the house.
 According to the owner, no one has been able to finish the experience, but the number of people hoping to try it is long!
 Currently, there are 24,000 people on the waitlist.

 (Warning: The video might be distrusting to some.)

-Honestly, I have to admit that the whole experience looks like a mix of gore in between “Saw” and “The Hills Have Eyes.”
-I genuinely got scared after watching the video, and I wasn’t even in the house!
-I was on my couch eating Flaming Hot Cheetos, anxiously waiting for someone to say “banana.”
-Yes, that’s the safe word I would use.
-Can you image crying your eyes out and then just yelling “BANANA” out of the nowhere?
+Honestly, I have to admit that the whole experience looks like a mix of gore in-between ?Saw? and ?The Hills Have Eyes.?
+I genuinely got scared after watching the video, and I wasn?t even in the house!
+I was on my couch eating Flaming Hot Cheetos, anxiously waiting for someone to say ?banana.?
+Yes, that?s the safe word I would use.
+Can you imagine crying your eyes out and then just yelling ?BANANA? out of nowhere?
 It would lighten up the moon in seconds, for sure.
 Perfect safe word.

 Anyway, the house which is located in Summertown, Tennessee, lets guest truly live out a real-life horror film for free, and those that complete the 4 to 7-hour journey can win prize money!
 States owner and creator Russ McKamey and girlfriend Carol Schultz reportedly spent more than $500,000 to make McKamey the scariest experience on earth, and for that kind of money, I sure hope so.

 To protect themselves from any lawsuit, because of course, this is America and people love lawsuits, McKamey records the entire haunted experience on camera.

 What other requirements does the house have?

 - 21 and above, or 18-20 with parent approval.

 - Completed “sports physical” and doctor’s letter stating you are physically and mentally cleared.

 - Be screened via Facebook, facetime, or phone.